majacQ/liveperson_devcenter/README.md

 ### Updating the Documentation

 All pages on the site correspond to a Markdown file (.md) which can be found inside `pages/Documents`.
-To update a file, please branch off of the `master` branch, edit the file in question and create a Pull Request **back to the master branch**.
+To update a file, please branch from the `main` branch, edit the file in question and create a Pull Request to merge with the `main`branch.
 There's no need for the old Development branch, so please don't create pull requests to it.

 ### Commiting Changes to Developer Center